Reap the Benefits of a School Garden Program This Spring

 - Appreciation for nature and weather

-- They want to eat what they worked hard to grow
+- Students being able to eat what they worked hard to grow

 - Fewer discipline problems (even for kids with ADHD and autism)